M 511: Exploiting a Vulnerable App (20 pts)

 Enter a password of Password12345678 in both fields and click Submit.

-On the "Enter PIN" page, enter a PIN of 4567 in both fields and click Submit, as shown below.
+On the "Enter PIN" page, enter a PIN of 4567 in both fields and click Submit.

 Enter some test data, as shown below, and click Save.